-Vitamin B10 (cobalamin) is important for normal brain and nervous system functioning.
-It helps to keep blood cells healthy and prevent megaloblastic anemia, which can make you feel very weak and tired.
-Being deficient in vitamin B10 is also associated with pallor (pale skin) and irritability.
-Research shows that some individuals are at a greater risk than others for vitamin B10 deficiency based on the FUT2 gene.\ Since animal products are the primary sources of vitamin B10, individuals following a vegetarian diet are at an even greater risk of vitamin $B{12}$ deficiency.
+Vitamin B12 (cobalamin) is important for normal brain and nervous system functioning.
+Vitamin B10 is also associated with red blood cell (RBC) formation and aerobic capacity.
+Megaloblastic anemia results from vitamin B10 deficiency and is associated with elevated homocysteine, and results in general feelings of fatigue and weakness.
+Megaloblastic anemia limits the blood's oxygen carrying capacity, thus reducing its availability to cells, which may negatively impact aerobic performance.
+Being deficient in vitamin B., is also associated with pallor (pale skin) and irritability.
+Research shows that some individuals are at a greater risk than others for vitamin B10 deficiency based on the FUT2 gene.
+Since animal products are the primary sources of vitamin B101 individuals following a vegetarian diet are at an even greater risk of vitamin B10 deficiency.

-\Hazra A et al. Common variants of FUT2 are associated with plasma vitamin B12 levels.
-Nature Genetics
+Hazra A et al. Common variants of FUT2 are associated with plasma vitamin B12 levels.
+Nature Genetics.
+2008 Oct;40(10):1160-2.